Singapore, 12 July 2021

 The Global Aquaculture Challenge (GAC) is the first of a kind, non-equity aquaculture accelerator program designed to have a global impact.
 The GAC Program is already underway, and will culminate at the Finale event on the 7th of October where all innovators pitch to a global audience of aquaculture experts and investors for cash and in-kind prizes.

 The GAC employs a global approach to global issues.
 Asia is host to 90% of the global aquaculture industry on a volume basis.
 That leaves tremendous potential for aquaculture to take off in other geographies of the world, and for innovators from any geography on the planet to solve entrenched industry problems.
 The GAC uses a holistic approach to solve complex issues in the aquaculture industry, by inviting innovators from industry, academia, NGOs, producers, or policymakers to stimulate change.
-The Challenge pairs viable, sustainable, and high impact innovations with experienced subject matter experts during the entire six months of the accelerator program.
+The Challenge pairs viable, sustainable, and high impact innovations with experienced subject matter experts for the entire accelerator program that lasts for the better part of the year.
 The bespoke technical, business and go-to-market mentoring creates added value for the innovations as well as providing access to investment opportunities.

 This Challenge is a collaboration between The Yield Lab Institute, a non-profit entity which drives sustainable agrifood and aqua tech innovation globally, and The Yield Lab Asia Pacific.
 The latter is part of the Yield Lab, a global federation of funds that provides early-stage investments in sustainable AgTech companies and has been a leader in the explosion of investment in the agriculture and food industries globally.